Malida: Churi Roza

 Many Muslims in the Indian subcontinent celebrate the last Wednesday of the Islamic month Safar by fasting, and breaking the fast with sweet Choori.
 The method is supposedly attributed to Sunnah, but almost every Islamic Sect deems it a Bid'ah (i.e. Innovation in Religion).

+Seder Eliyahu HaNavi

+Among the Bene Israel, Malida (מלידה) is the name of a traditional ceremony also known as Seder Eliyahu HaNavi in honour of the prophet Elijah, who was historically revered as the protector of the Indian Jews.